FKnottenbelt/LS_101/109/cheatsheet.md

     – a variable initialised inside a block IS NOT avaialble outside the block
 - variable shadowing: If a block takes a parameter, variable shadowing prevents access to variables of the same name outside the block
+- A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created

 ## variable scope and methods concepts
 - a method definition can't access local variables in another scope
 - a method definition can access objects passed in
-- The scope of a method is disjoint from outside scope: local variables defined outside of the method are not accessible from within the method, and local variables defined in the method are not acessible from outside the method
+- local variables defined outside of the method are not accessible from within the method, and local variables defined in the method are not acessible from outside the method
 - A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created
 - The scoping rules for a `method invocation with a block` differ from the rules